The Definitive Neighborhood Guide

 Below is a Bhutanese set.
 On the left, ema datsi, the national dish of green chilies, onion and a little tomato stir fried with yak's milk cheese.
 On the right, cheese soup, fermented chilies, ema datsi with the addition of salted, dried beef and red rice to sop it all up.
 I lost about 10 pounds in sweat eating this meal.
 It was $20 for all this food and putting the body through such trauma surely must have some therapeutic value worth far more than that.

-28 restaurants and a nice chunk of cash later, the insanity is finally over.
-Joey Chestnut is dead, RIP Joey.
-But you and I live on to keep going with this madness another day, to satisfy an insatiable urge to eat our way through this remarkable part of New York City.
+28 restaurants and a nice chunk of cash later, the insanity is finally over but you and I live on to keep going with this madness another day, to satisfy an insatiable urge to eat our way through this remarkable part of New York City.
 I'm of the Anthony Bourdain school of thought that food is the bridge between cultures and there's no better place to cross those bridges than here.

 Sik Gaek Korean BBQ 49-11 Roosevelt Ave.
 In the shadow of the 7 train and a taxi wreck lot is this gem.
 This is a fun place to go with a big group.
 Expect for a big bill as well and to wait for awhile to be seated.
 I can't include it in my list because it's in Sunnyside and quite a ways away from the main action.